Wild Potatoes (Solanum section Petota)

 Germplasm supplied by the USDA Potato Introduction Station was used in the production of these guides.

 Wild potato species are not often cultivated and little is known about most of them, relative to the domesticated potatoes.
 They are really interesting plants and well worth growing even if you are not interested in eating or breeding them.
 Many have very attractive flowers and can make interesting ornamentals.
 Others have features that should surprise and delight even the most experienced potato grower.
 Wild species range from only a few inches to more than nine feet tall.
 While most produce small, round tubers, some form extremely unusual long, twisting, or chained tubers.
 One species is an epiphyte that grows in trees!
 Many have round berries, but some produce long, conical, or pointed berries that look more like chili peppers.

 Most sources describe the wild potato species as inedible, but that is not strictly true.
 Many are not considered safe to eat due to high glycoalkaloid content, but some species are just as edible as domesticated potatoes.
 Most species that have been tested have a fairly wide range of glycoalkaloid concentrations, so it is probably possible to select edible varieties even from species that often have unsafe levels.
-You can generally stay out of trouble by not eating potatoes that are bitter, but some species may contain unknown toxic compounds that are not found in the domesticated potatoes.
+You can generally stay out of trouble by not eating potatoes that are bitter or sour, but some species may contain unknown toxic compounds that are not found in the domesticated potatoes.
 If you intend to experiment with eating wild species, proceed carefully.
 The individual species pages provide more detail about glycoalkaloid content and edibility, if available.
 I note in the guides when I have tasted tubers of a given species, but this is not a suggestion that you should taste them.
 Even if I have done it, it may not be safe.